Pain can stem from many different causes and make even everyday activities cumbersome.

-Its anti-spasmodic properties make it useful for cramps, aches and other related symptoms caused by spasm within the body.
+Its anti-spasmodic properties make it useful for cramps, aches, and other related symptoms caused by spasms within the body.

 Bay oil blends well with Cedarwood, eucalyptus, lavender, lemon, and orange.

-Note: Bay oil should not be used during pregnancy as it contains high levels of eugenol that can cause irritations in the skin and mucus membrane.
+Note: Bay oil should not be used during pregnancy as it contains high levels of eugenol that can cause irritations in the skin and mucus membranes.

 Vetiver essential oils are extracted from the roots of the Vetiveria zizanoides grass, which is part of the same botanical family that holds lemongrass.